kubeslice-ent/egs-installation/docs/EGS-Custom-Prometheus-integration.md

 1. Check the EGS documentation for specific metric definitions
 2. Verify your GPU operator installation follows EGS requirements
-3. Ensure your TGI workloads are properly instrumented for metrics export
+3. Ensure your nvidia-dcgm-exporter workloads are properly instrumented for metrics export
 4. Review Prometheus Operator documentation for CRD-specific issues

 ## Notes

 - **Prometheus Operator is REQUIRED** for Methods 1 (CRD approach), 2, and 3
 - The GPU metrics scrape interval of 1s provides high-resolution monitoring but may increase storage requirements
-- TGI metrics discovery across all namespaces provides comprehensive coverage but may need filtering in large clusters
+- nvidia-dcgm-exporter metrics discovery across all namespaces provides comprehensive coverage but may need filtering in large clusters
 - Regular review of discovered targets is recommended to ensure optimal performance
 - Always test RBAC permissions before deploying to production
 - Consider network policies and security implications when allowing cross-namespace monitoring